DataDog/hiring-engineers/answers.md

 # Prerequisites - Setup the environment
 NOTE: This section is intended to assist with setting up an environment to run Datadog.
 This section can be skipped if you already have an environment with the Datadog Agent installed.<br>

 The Datadog agent can be installed on a variety of operating systems.
-For this demo, we will be utilizing a Linux VM, courtesy of Vagrant, and viewing it through VirtualBox.
+For this demo, we will be working from a Macbook as our host, utilizing an Ubuntu 16.04 LTS VM, courtesy of Vagrant, and viewing it through VirtualBox.
 We will install the Datadog Agent to the Linux VM that we deploy in this section.
 To view details of this content, click: <details><summary>**Expand**</summary>

 ## Installing and Configuring VirtualBox
 You can download VirtualBox here:<br>